A surrisque of cancers?

 15% increased risk of cancer overall among the highest consumers compared to the lowest consumers of emulsifiers.
 24% increased risk of breast cancer.
 46% increased risk of prostate cancer.
 32% increased risk of breast cancer in women with higher intakes of carrageenans (E407 and E407a).

-Published in the journal Plos One Medicinethese results prove to be robust since they remained unchanged after multiple sensitivity analyses.
+Published in the journal Plos One Medicinethese results prove to be robust since they remained unchanged following multiple sensitivity analyses.
 They knewsuggest that the consumption of certain emulsifiers is linked to an increased risk of cancers, particularly breast and prostate cancer.
 However, scientists agree that this study has limitations.
-This is in fact an observational study, including a high proportion of women and which cannot on its own conclude about a causal link between consumption of emulsifiers and risk of cancer.
+This is in fact an observational study, including a high proportion of women and which cannot on its own conclude regarding a causal link between consumption of emulsifiers and risk of cancer.

 Even if work on the subject remains to be further explored, this unprecedented study provides valuable information capable of fueling reflection on the use of emulsifiers in the food industry.
 To be continued…

-Read also – Concerns about food emulsifiers
+Read also – Concerns regarding food emulsifiers

 Déborah L., Doctor in Pharmacy